Israel to attend new ceasefire talks as UN says Gaza hunger crisis worsens | Law-Order

 On Friday, Israel said it would send a delegation to Qatar for more talks with mediators after its enemy Hamas presented a new proposal for a ceasefire with an exchange of hostages and prisoners.
 The delegation will be led by the head of Israel's Mossad intelligence agency, David Barnea, a source familiar with the talks said, with Prime Minister Benjamin Netanyahu seeking to convene the security cabinet to discuss the proposal before the talks start.
 Netanyahu's office has said the Hamas offer was still based on "unrealistic demands."

-On Friday, Netanyahu's office said he had approved an attack plan on Rafah, where than half of Gaza's 2.3 million residents are sheltering, and that the civilian population would be evacuated.
+On Friday, Netanyahu's office said he had approved an attack plan on Rafah, where more than half of Gaza's 2.3 million residents are sheltering, and that the civilian population would be evacuated.
 It gave no time frame and there was no immediate evidence of extra preparations on the ground.
-HUMANITARIAN CRISIS
+The Hamas offer, reviewed by Reuters, foresees dozens of Israeli hostages freed in return for hundreds of Palestinians held in Israeli jails, during a weeks-long ceasefire that would let more aid into Gaza.
+Hamas also called for talks in a later stage on ending the war, but Israel has said it is only willing to negotiate a temporary truce.

+Families of Israeli hostages and their supporters again gathered in Tel Aviv, urging a deal for their release.
+At the same time, anti-government protesters, estimated by Israeli media at a few thousand, called for new elections and blocked streets in Tel Aviv.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)